gwillmer/ParKing/Sprint3.md

 # Back End
 #### Rodrigo Avila Merchan

-### Created Parking Spot Structure:
+### New and Updated features:
-1. Implemented parking spot structure in go
+1. Implemented database with mySQL
+2. Implemented user table for data gathering and data population from website
+3. Implemented frontend and backend communication functionality, frontend and backend now talk to each other (GET,POST)

+### Created Register and Login Structures:
+1. Implemented register and login structures in go.
+The goal of these structures is to creat insatnces of them and populate there respective fields based on the data gathered from the register and login endpages.
-2. Populated the structure with variables needed for the website
+2. Populated the structures variables with data acquired from the website
-3. Implemented parking spot availability message
-4. Implemented parking spot address message
+3. Implemented HTTP post to user database table for the register page
+4. Implemented checking database table for an already registered user for login page purposes

-### Parking Spot Unit Testing
+### Register and Login Unit Testing
-- Initialization Test
+- Register Data Test
-  -  Check if parking spot is initialized and populates with randomly genreated data from csv file
+  -  Checks if register object is populated with user input data from register endpage.
+Displays data if successful, else throws a not recieved error.
-- Availability Test
+- Login Data Test
-  - Check if the parking spot is available or not and displays result
+  - Checks if login object is populated with user input data from login endpage.
+Displays data if successful, else throws a not recieved error.
-- Address Test
+- Post Data Test
-  - Check if the parking spot address is populatd, formats it, and displays the full address
+  - Checks if the user registration data was posted onto the user database table.
+Displays success message if no errors occur.

 ### Backend API